Is this the best headteacher's letter - ever?

-At this SATS time of year, a headteacher’s inspirational letter to Year 6 pupils telling them that “there are many ways of being smart” has been helping to ease the stress on Year 6 children (and their parents) as they head to senior school.
+A headteacher’s inspirational letter to Year 6 pupils telling them that "there are many ways of being smart" has been helping to ease the stress on Year 6 children (and their parents) as they head to senior school.

 The letter to 10 and 11-year-old pupils at Barrowford Primary School in Nelson, Lancashire, was sent out with their Key Stage 2 SATs test results.